tjukanovt/30DayMapChallenge/README.md

 - [Beautiful works by Fedir Gontsa](https://www.behance.net/gallery/88864239/My-30DayMapChallenge-19)
 - [Great blog and beautiful maps by Heikki Vesanto](https://gisforthought.com/30-day-map-challenge-2019/)
 - [My own website with few samples](https://tjukanov.org/30daymapchallenge)

-*Want to have your collection included?
-Make a PR or send me a link!*

 ## Code of conduct
 No matter if you are a GIS expert or never made a map, everyone is welcome to participate,.
 But keep in mind a few things: